awsdocs/amazon-textract-developer-guide/doc_source/setup-awscli-sdk.md

 The following steps show you how to install the AWS Command Line Interface \(AWS CLI\) and AWS SDKs that the examples in this documentation use\.

 There are a number of different ways to authenticate AWS SDK calls\.
 The examples in this guide assume that you're using a default credentials profile for calling AWS CLI commands and AWS SDK API operations\.
+Your default credentials will work across services, so if you have already configured your credentials you don't need to do so again\.
+However, if you would like to create another set of credentials for this service, you can create a name profile\.
+For more information about creating profiles, [see Named Profiles\.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

 For a list of available AWS Regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.